 You don’t have to go all out and paint your whole bathroom green.
-Introduce a touch of forest with a gorgeous new sink, like this porcelain washbasin with its handprinted pattern in indigo blues and forest green (aptly named “Ocean Flower” by the makers).
+Introduce a touch of forest with a gorgeous new sink.
+It looks especially stunning paired with a timber vanity.

 With a timber vanity, always make sure you keep waterproofing needs in mind—you can hire an expert in bathroom waterproofing if you need help.

-9. Sea-green herringbone tile
+16. Sea-green herringbone tile

-If you’re not over herringbone, it’s still a great way to highlight tiles with tonal variation.
+Sea green is such a soothing colour for bathrooms.
+And herringbone tile is a great way to highlight tiles with tonal variation.
 This creates even more texture and visual interest.

-11. Grass-green tile
+17. Grass-green tile

-12. Cloudy green suede
+18. Cloudy green suede

-13. Mint subway tile
+19. Mint subway tile

 20. Emerald hexagonal tiles

 Warm, natural beige

-15. Natural palettes
+21. Natural palettes

 Choose warm neutrals (like beige, tan, chamois or pale oak) and add natural stone like marble, allowing the neutrals to pick up the marble vein.
 Mix in pale timbers, greenery in natural planters, and organic fibres in your accessories.
 And keep it all simple and uncluttered for the ultimate in serenity.

-16. Grey and natural
+22. Grey and natural

-17. Nature colours
+23. Nature colours